Tiny nostrils? It’s okay. You’re in a safe space.

 The Best Nasal Dilators

 External dilators are the most comfortable option, and if you get the right one, they’re also the most effective.
+While internal dilators tend to be more cost-effective, but often more uncomfortable and less effective than some of the better external dilators out there.

 1. Intake Breathing Kit